French

 Hours: 36L

-This is the first of a two-course series intended for students who have already mastered the basic competences in French language proficiency.
+This course is intended for students who have already mastered the basic competences in French language proficiency.
 The materials used in this course adopt an active approach which puts emphasis on the student being at the centre of the learning process.
-Students will learn the following intermediate-level language skills: writing, speaking as well as understanding written and spoken French.
+Students will solidify writing, and speaking skills as well as understanding of written and spoken French through exploration of a variety of cultures and viewpoints.

-Prerequisite: FSL221Y1/ FSL222H1 .
-Students may also fulfill this prerequisite requirement based on the results of their French Placement Test.
+Prerequisite: FSL221Y1/ FSL222H1 or placement in FSL320H1 based on the results of the French Placement Test.

 Breadth Requirements: Creative and Cultural Representations (1)